Distinction between hyper-Kloosterman sums and multiplicative functions: Generalization

-is a kloostermanian function if and only if $a,b$ satisfy the following two conditions. \begin{enumerate} \item $a\neq0$. \item For any prime $p$, if $p=3$ then $p|(a+b)$; if $p|a$ then $p|b$; if $p\equiv2\bmod{3}$ with $p|b$ then $p|a$. \end{enumerate} In particular, all our theorems of $S(a,b;c)$ hold for $B(a,b;c)$ if and only if $a,b$ satisfy these two condtions. \end{theorem} \proof By definition, we know that $B(a,b;c)$ has T-multiplicative property for all $a,b$.
+then $t^N\equiv1\bmod p$. \end{itemize} \end{theorem} \proof Evidently, $S_{F,g}(h;m)$ has T-multiplicative property.
+It is also easy to see that the above two conditions are equivalent to $S_{F,g}(h;m)$ having Non-vanishing property and Irrational property. \endproof \begin{remark} It is rather difficult to provide a unified definition for all algebraic exponential sums.
+Therefore, we take $S_{F,g}(h;m)$ as a representative example to illustrate that any algebraic exponential sum which satisfies the conditions of Theorem \ref{thm:exp sum} is a Kloostermanian function. \end{remark}

-If $a=0$, then $B(a,b;c)$ is a multiplicative function and evidently not a kloostermanian function.
-If there exists a prime $p$ that does not satisfy condition (2), then we know $B(a,b;p)=0$, so $B(a,b;c)$ does not have Non-vanishing property.
-From Remark~\ref{rmk:n to p}~2, we know that if $a,b$ do not satisfy any one of these two conditions, then none of the theorems for $S(a,b;c)$ would hold for $B(a,b;c)$.
+In the following theorem we obtain necessary and sufficient criterion for the coefficients $a,b$ in the Birch sum $B(a,b;m)$, another important exponential sum in the class $S_{F,g}$, for $B(a,b;m)$ to satisfy the relevant conditions as in Theorem~\ref{thm:exp sum} and hence be Kloostermanian. \begin{theorem} The Birch sum:

-Therefore, we have proven the necessity of both these conditions.
-And by Theorem~\ref{thm:kloostermanian}, we only need to prove that $B(a,b;c)$ has Non-vanishing property and Irrational property for all $a,b$ satisfy these two conditions.
+is a Kloostermanian function in $m$ if and only if $a,b$ satisfy the following two conditions. \begin{itemize}[leftmargin=*,align=left] \item $a\neq0$. \item For any prime $p$, if $p=3$ then $p|(a+b)$; if $p|a$ then $p|b$; if $p\equiv2\bmod{3}$ with $p|b$ then $p|a$. \end{itemize} In particular, $(|ab|;2)$ is aconstant pair of $B(a,b;m)$ if both these conditions are satisfied. \end{theorem} \proof If $a=0$, then $B(a,b;m)$ is a multiplicative function and evidently not a Kloostermanian function.
+If $a\neq0$ but the second condition not satisfied is not satisfied, then $B(a,b;m)$ does not possess Non-vanishing property.
+Thus, the necessity is proved; it remains only to prove the sufficiency.